columbia/xray/team.md

 You can find our contact info by clicking on our links.
 You can also write to the entire team at <font color="blue">**xray at lists.cs.columbia.edu**</font>.

-### Acknowledgements:

-This work is being supported by NSF (grants CNS-1351089 and CNS-1254035), DARPA (contract #FA8650-11-C-7190), a joint Columbia/Stanford Brown Institute grant, and Google and Microsoft gifts.
-All views and commentaries expressed on this website and any related material belong to the authors alone and may not reflect the views of the funding parties.